 Zeroing out the debt is not always a possibility, however, depending on the state in which you’re getting divorced.
 Some states require that all assets and liabilities be divided at the time of the divorce, which includes negative equity.

-Finally, if neither spouse can afford to handle the home on their own, one of the less desirable options for dealing with an underwater mortgage is to sell the property at a loss.
+Finally, if neither spouse can afford to handle the home on his own, one of the less desirable options for dealing with an underwater mortgage is to sell the property at a loss.
 This is known as a short sale, and is only possible if the homeowner is financially incapable of keeping current on mortgage payments and receives approval from the lender.

 It’s important to note that a short sale can help you, your spouse and your lender avoid the lengthy headache of a foreclosure, but it can still be detrimental to your finances in several ways.

-In addition to receiving less for the home than what was originally paid, which may amount to a loss of tens of thousands of dollars or more, a short sale also damages credit.
+In addition to receiving less for the home than what was originally paid, which could amount to a loss of tens of thousands of dollars or more, a short sale also damages credit.
 This can make it difficult to acquire new loans and favorable interest rates in the future.

-Additionally, your lender may still hold the mortgage holder responsible for the remaining balance on the loan.
+Additionally, your lender might still hold the mortgage holder responsible for the remaining balance on the loan.
 If you do decide to go through with a short sale, be sure the conditions of the agreement are crystal clear and the negative equity will not become you or your spouse’s responsibility following the sale.

-If you’re going through a divorce and have an underwater mortgage to deal with, the number of options available to you may be dependent on your state’s divorce laws.
-Being aware of the options for dealing with an underwater mortgage during divorce can help you determine the best course of action, but it’s imperative you bring in a legal and/or financial professional to guide you through the process.
+If you’re going through a divorce and have an underwater mortgage to deal with, the number of options available to you might be dependent on your state’s divorce laws.
+Being aware of the options for dealing with an underwater mortgage during divorce can help you determine the best course of action, but it’s imperative you bring in a legal or financial professional to guide you through the process.